torognes/vsearch/README.md

 * testing and debugging
 * performance evaluation
-* alignment of very long sequences where the direction matrix wont fit in memory
+* heuristics for alignment of long sequences (e.g. banded alignment around selected diagonals)?
 * intra-sequence SIMD parallelization (using the striped approach (Farrar 2007) or the plain vertical approach (Rognes & Seeberg 2000))